hojott/animu/documentation/database.md

 ### Account

 Each row represents a user account.
-Passwords are stored in plain text.
+The password field is currently only used for the admin account.

 ```SQL
 CREATE TABLE account (